Tennis ElbowSchedule Appointment

 The diagnosis is made by taking a careful patient history and physical examination.
 An x-ray may be ordered to rule out any underlying bony abnormalities and arthritic changes to the elbow.
 Additional testing such as an MRI may also be ordered.

 A large majority of patients do respond to non-surgical treatments.
-This includes activity modification, rest, non-steroidal anti-inflammatory medication (NSAID), and physical therapy, bracing, and corticosteroid injections.
-Platelet Rich Plasma (PRP) injections are a newer treatment option available to some.
+This includes activity modification, rest, non-steroidal anti-inflammatory medication (NSAID), physical therapy, bracing, and corticosteroid injections.

 For those who fail to improve with non-surgical treatments, surgery may be recommended.
 Several different approaches and techniques are available to debride or remove the inflamed soft tissue.
 Success rates vary and recovery can take several months.